arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 <a name="Ex4Task2" />
 #### Task 2 - Adding SAS at Blob level  ####

 In this task you will learn how to create SAS for Azure Blobs.
-SAS can be created for blobs and for blobs containers.
-SAS tokens can be used on blogs to read, update and delete the specified blob.
-Regarding blob containers, SAS tokens can be used to list the content of the container, and to create, read, update and delete blobs in it.
+SAS tokens can be used on blobs to read, update and delete the specified blob, and in blob containers to list its contents, create, read, update and delete blobs in it.

 1. Open the **SasService.cs** file and add the following _using_ statements.